 GMC volunteers assist by setting up the cafeteria and soliciting and collecting desserts offered to parents during “lunch” and “free periods” as they enjoy their “school day.”
 Volunteers also help clean up the cafeteria in preparation for the next day of school.

 Held each year in November, the Mass of Thanksgiving is jointly hosted by the GMC and Eagles' Wings, Gonzaga’s club for parents of alumni.
 Everyone in the Gonzaga community—students, parents, alumni, and faculty—are invited to a Sunday morning Mass, with collection proceeds and other donations benefitting the Father McKenna Center.
 A breakfast reception hosted by Eagles' Wings and the GMC then follows.
-This year's Mass of Thanksgiving will be held on Sunday, November 12.
-Click here for more information about the day.
+This year's Mass of Thanksgiving will be held on Sunday, November 11.

 Volunteers are needed to set up; serve as readers, ushers or Eucharistic ministers at the Mass; and help prepare and serve the breakfast.
 If you have any questions, please contact event organizer Libby Mullen at email@example.com.

 The Freshman Retreat is a two-and-a-half day retreat for the entire freshman class as they begin their second semester at Gonzaga.
 The retreat, which is held at Gonzaga and includes sleeping on campus, is organized by Campus Ministry and led by a wonderful team of junior and senior student leaders.
 It’s an experience many young men of Gonzaga count among the highlights of their time on Eye Street.

 The retreat is led by the upperclassmen and Campus Ministry, but the GMC plays an important supporting role (albeit in the background).
 We set up for, prepare, and serve meals; provide snacks and support for chaperones and staff who are on campus throughout; host a reception for all parents of participants, and more.